harryleesan/kubernetes-workshop/README.md

 5. Log in using the `token` method (paste the token that you retrieved from the first step).

-# Lab 2: Deploy your BookInfo application using Helm
+# Lab 2: Deploy your BookInfo application using Helm [30 minutes]

 [NOTE]
 Disclaimer: